 - Canned artichoke hearts: Look for canned artichokes in a brine and not marinated.
 (Marinated artichokes are oily and can cause your salad to become too oily.)

-- Pepperoncinis: Pre-sliced is the way to go!
+- Pepperoncini: Pre-sliced prepperoncinis are the way to go!
 (So much easier!)

 - Olives: I love using a mixture of kalamata olives and green olives for this recipe.
-They have a stronger flavor and just look so pretty together.😉
+(They look so pretty together.😉)

 - Onion: Red onion works the best!
 (It’s sweeter and more mild in flavor than white and yellow onion.)

 - Mozzarella: I love fresh mozzarella in this pasta salad!
-Using pearls is super easy because you there’s no cutting involved or you can buy the larger balls and cut them in half.
+Use mozzarella pearls for ease (there’s no cutting involved) or buy the larger balls and cut them in half.

 - Fresh basil: A must!
 Using fresh herbs elevates your pasta salad and adds so much flavor!